xapax/security/clean_up.md

 /var/log/messages
 ```

-Here you have failed and successfull login attempts.
+Here you have failed and successful login attempts.
 SSH, SUDO, and much more.

 ```
 /var/log/auth.log
 ```